Services Contacts Free Consultation via WhatsApp

 Can I get an apostille if the university has closed?

 Yes, this is possible, but the procedure will be more complicated.
-If the university has a successor, the request is sent to it.
+If the university has a legal successor, the request is sent to it.
 If there is no successor — to the regional education management body or archive.
 In this case, the processing time can increase to 4–6 weeks.
 The presence of a record about the diploma in FRDO significantly simplifies the situation.

 Do I need to translate the diploma before apostille?

-Can I process an apostille from abroad?
+Can I process an apostille while abroad?

 What to do if an error is found in the diploma?

-If there is a typo or inaccuracy in the diploma, you need to contact the educational institution to issue a duplicate diploma with correct data.
+If there is a typo or inaccuracy in the diploma, you need to contact the educational institution to issue a duplicate diploma with the correct data.
 Corrections on the diploma form itself are not allowed.
 The duplicate procedure takes from 2 to 6 weeks, after which an apostille can be placed on the new document in the usual manner.

 Need help with documents?